- Attend Events

 Several factors go into our choice of cities.

-1. We try to vary the North American regions in which we meet.
+1. We try to vary the site selection to the U.S., and sometimes Canada.
 We try to rotate between East Coast, Midwest/Central States, and West Coast in an effort to have the best reach to our members who are located across the country.

 2. We need a major airline destination.
 Many AAA members travel from college towns served by regional airports; some travel from outside North America.
 A destination served only by a regional airport means several flight changes and adds significantly to the price of an airline ticket for many members.